 Benefits of CRM Integration

 CRM integration is essential for any business that relies on other software applications to help run their business.
 As CRM is usually the heart of a business, it should share information with as many business programs as possible, which is why it should be a key consideration in your CRM’s implementation.
 However, departments like sales, marketing, and service tend to benefit from integrations the most due to task automation and connected workflows.

 The benefits these teams should expect to see by integrating their CRM with third-party software include:

-- Sales: Salespeople (especially those responsible for prospecting) usually toggle between phone, email, CRM, social media, and Google.
+- Sales: Salespeople (especially those responsible for prospecting) usually toggle between phone, email (such as Outlook), CRM, social media, and Google.
 CRM integrations allow prospecting, outreach, and updating deals in the pipeline to be interconnected and more efficient.

 - Marketing: Integrating marketing automation software with CRM allows for a seamless hand-off of generated leads.
 Integrations can assign leads automatically, enabling sales to close deals more effectively.